corbado/example-passkeys-sveltekit/README.md

-# Svelte Passkey-First Authentication Example with Corbado
+# Svelte Passkey Example App

 This is a sample implementation of the Corbado UI component and Node SDK being integrated into a web application built with Sveltekit.